Updated July 31, 2023

-Money and Currency are often used interchangeably in the general world however when they are looked in the light of economic functions these two have two very different meanings and interpretations.
-To a layman money and currency are one and the same thing.
+Money and Currency are often used interchangeably in the general world however when they are looked at in the light of economic functions these two have two very different meanings and interpretations.
+To layman money and currency are one and the same thing.
 But has different economic implications.
-In this Money vs Currency article, we will try and understand the key differences between money vs currency and how both are them are different from each other.
+In this Money vs Currency article, we will try and understand the key differences between money vs currency and how both they are different from each other.

 Let us discuss some of the major differences between Money vs Currency:

-- Currency refers to a promissory note or a coin that is presented in the form of currency.
+- A promissory note or a coin given in the form of currency is referred to as currency.
 Currency is a medium through which money becomes live.
-Money is often categorized under good money and bad money, good money is considered to be gold and bad money is considered to be currency.
+Money is often categorized under good money and bad money, good money is considered to be gold, and bad money is considered to be a currency.

 - The value of a certain currency, when compared to international currencies which are normally known as the exchange rate, tells us about the foreign policies and how to sound it the monetary policy of the country.
-On the other hand, Money supply in a particular country tells us about the economic and the fiscal policies of the country and can also be looked like an economic indicator
+On the other hand, the Money supply in a particular country tells us about the economic and fiscal policies of the country and can also be looked at as an economic indicator

 - Currency is often referred to as a legal tender as it is approved by the government and can be used domestically anywhere as a method of payment to be used and the government will accept it in the payment of the taxes.
 Money, on the other hand, is subjective in nature and can be or cannot be accepted anywhere and everywhere as a medium of exchange or a store of value

-- A currency has to be derived from a Latin word “currere” which means “to run” or “to flow”.
-On the contrary, Money has been derived from a Roman word “monere” which means “to warn” in Latin.
+- A currency has to be derived from the Latin word “currere” which means “to run” or “to flow”.
+On the contrary, Money has been derived from the Roman word “monere” which means “to warn” in Latin.